 Invoke Callable functions

-get a functions helper: set the firebase project and the region
+configure a functions helper with the firebase project and the region

-Since a client can interact with Cloud Functions from separate Firebase projects, we specify the project we target.
-We do so indirectly, by providing the app helper, which already identifies the project.
+• Since a client can interact with separate Firebase projects, we specify the project we target.
+We do so by providing the app helper, which already identifies the project.

-Since a cloud function can live across regions as separate regional instances, we specify the region we target.
-We use one of the regional identifiers that we set in the Callable options.
-If omitted, the client SDK targets us-central1, which errors if no instance runs there.
+• Since Cloud function instances are region-specific, we specify which instance region we target.
+If omitted, the client SDK targets us-central1, which errors if no instance runs there:

 const functions = getFunctions(app, "europe-west1")